-Instead of another tutorial I’m dedicating this week’s post to improving skills as an artist.
+Instead of another tutorial I’m dedicating this week’s post to becoming a better artist.
 Quite often we get caught up in the technicalities of 3d that we forget what creating art is all about.

 I often think back to when I first started Blender and how differently I would approach it now.